 \section{Conclusion}

-In this paper, we present a novel method called EfficientPhys to enable simple, fast, accurate camera-based contactless vitals measuremnt.
+In this paper, we present a novel method called EfficientPhys to enable simple, fast, accurate camera-based contactless vitals measurement.
 We achieved strong performance with using significant less computational power.
-With the simple and elegant one-stop design, EfficientPhys also help address the issue of last-time machine learning deployment and reduce health disparity.
+With the simple and elegant one-stop design, EfficientPhys also helps address the issue of last-time machine learning deployment and reduces health disparity.